buckleylab/Buckley_lab_protocols/Soil_chemistry/DOC_measurement.md

 ## Standards

-**Note:** the NPOC and TON standards should be made together in the same solution

-**Note:** All glassware used to prepare/store standards and samples should be acid-washed (dishwasher) and/or fired at 425°C for at least 1 hr.
+**Note:** All glassware used to prepare/store standards must be acid-washed (dishwasher) and/or fired at 425°C for at least 1 hr.
+The Lehmann lab (Bradfield 916) has a muffle furnace that can be used.
 Do not fire volumetric glassware.
-The Lehmann lab (Bradfield 916) has a muffle furnace that can be used, Buckley_lab_protocols/Soil_chemistry/organic_content.md.

 **Note:** Stock solutions must be made fresh weekly and stored at 4°C, do not autoclave

+**Note:** the NPOC and TON standards should be made together in the same solution

 * Blank: 0.05 M HCl (1 full 40 mL vial needed per full run)
  * 4.13 mL 12.1 M HCl (concentrated) into 995.87 mL ddH2O